MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-the-swift-assembler.md

 manager: "anneta"
 ---
 # Configuring the SWIFT Assembler
-The SWIFT assembler performs the following tasks when you invoke it in a [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] send pipeline:
+The SWIFT assembler performs the following tasks when you invoke it in a Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] send pipeline:

 - Dynamically discovers the message type and resolves the document schema